grjsmith/practical_strategy_for_technologists/Chapter3.md

 Strategies are important to product and technology organisations because:

 - they give leadership and management a tool to help them achieve their objectives
-- they can be expressed as stories.
-Stories can go viral and take up residency in people’s heads further reinforcing the message
+- strategies can be expressed as stories.
+Stories can go viral and take up residence in people’s heads further reinforcing the message
 - they encourage people in product or mission teams to solve problems without requiring expensive and time consuming planning and replanning exercises
 - They allow small groups of people to make changes that would otherwise be beyond their scope or capability.